chizuru-nina-yamauchi/About-Me-HTML/README.md

 ## First of all

-This is a portfolio project and I have already worked on another portfolio project back in July 2023.
+This is my portfolio project to make my website about my music work.
+I have already worked on this project back in July 2023 when I haven't learned about Git.
+(You can visit [here](https://github.com/chizuru-nina-yamauchi/9-Final-Project)to check my another GitHub page for my older project and to compare.
-Therefore, I uploaded many files with one git push at the beginning.
+Therefore, I uploaded many files with one git push at the beginning and then I added new section, new icons, and organised my HTML this time.
-But I added the new icons in the header, videos and photos in music/music vdieo sections, and credit section in addition to my old project.

 ## The final result(How it looks)